Islam and Islamic Studies in Scandinavia

 On-Going Debates and Research

 Historically, Orientalist studies with a philological and historical perspective have dominated Scandinavian research related to Islam, not much different from the rest of the world.
 This began to change in the 1970s, following the revolution in Iran and the realization that Islam could be used as a political factor and that Islam was a heterogeneous phenomenon.
 An increasing interest in Islam as a political ideology was noted among scholars and journalists.
 Moreover, as Muslims became more visible and organized in the Scandinavian countries, from the 1970s and onward, a shift in research and media coverage was noted, where issues (problems) of immigration and integration increasingly became a focus.
-This corresponded to a period when labor migration had been stopped and family reunification had increased, as higher numbers or refugees arrived and Muslims where increasingly being apprehended as “the other.”
+This corresponded to a period when labor migration had been stopped and family reunification had increased, as higher numbers of refugees arrived and Muslims were increasingly being apprehended as “the other.”

 At present, among politicians, researchers, and journalists, there is a strong focus on topics related to Islam and security issues, including terrorism, but also fundamentalism in general.
 Issues related to being a Scandinavian Muslim are also focused on.
-How Muslims negotiate between their national and religious belonging (can a Muslim really be loyal to the nation-state?), including questions on the participation of (practicing) Muslims in politics and their presence in the public sphere, which conflicts with majority views on democracy and the place of religion.
+How Muslims negotiate between their national and religious belonging (can a Muslim really be loyal to the nation-state?), including questions on the participation of (practicing) Muslims in politics and their presence in the public sphere, which conflicts with majority views on democracy and the place of religion are being asked.
 Research is thus mainly focused on Muslims (Islam) as a security threat and at odds with majority culture, even though an increasing interest in “lived Islam” also can be noted.

 Ongoing discussions in both media and research in all three countries relate to religion as part of public life and freedom of religion versus freedom of speech, as well as Islam as a foundation for terrorism.
 This has been the case in particular since the cartoon controversy in Denmark, which affected all three countries.
 The cartoon controversy gave rise to a high number of scholarly and journalistic articles (Lægaard, 2007).
 In Sweden, another cartoon controversy arose, following a sketchy drawing of Muhammed as a so-called roundabout dog by Lars Vilks (Orrenius, 2016).